-On exhibit at the Art Center through May 2014, the three paintings are otherwise only viewable at the Century Association, a private Manhattan club founded almost two centuries ago by famed poet William Cullen Bryant and friends who included artists from the Hudson River School.
+On exhibit at the Art Center for an extended loan, the three paintings are otherwise only viewable at the Century Association, a private Manhattan club founded almost two centuries ago by famed poet William Cullen Bryant and friends who included artists from the Hudson River School.
 The Century Association asked Vassar to be a safe harbor for the paintings during construction of a new building adjacent to the club’s headquarters.

 The three loaned works are all oils on canvas, including two very large pieces – Kaaterskill Clove (38 ¼ by 60 inches) by Durand and The Hohenstaufen, (53 5/8 by 42 7/8 inches) by Leutze.
 The third painting is Kensett’s The Hemlock (14 by 9 inches).
 Notably, all three painters were members of the Century Association.